cckuqui/CCSAO-Sentencing/README.md

 In the judicial process flowchart shown above, sentence types are divided into conditional discharge/probation/supervision as one category, and Jail/Prison/Bootcamp.
 We almost decided to use the same division between these two general categories, given that the second set of sentences reflect some type of in-facility detention.
 However, we kept the Bootcamp separate from detention because it is measured in months and also has a probation element.
 Additionally, we kept conditional discharge separate from probation/supervision.

 ### Charge disposition
-When looking at the Categories for Charge Disposition, we decided to try to preserve the different types of outcomes of 'guilty': Pleas of guilty vs. findings of guilty by judges vs. guilty verdicts by juries.
+When looking at the Categories for Charge Disposition, we decided to try to preserve the different types of outcomes of "guilty": Pleas of guilty vs. findings of guilty by judges vs. guilty verdicts by juries.
 This was in part to leave the option for later analysis of the proportion of guilty findings that result from plea bargaining.
 We also separated cases that concluded without a guilty finding.

 |Final Category|Original Categories|
 |:---:|:---:|